TiGR/twig-preprocessor/README.md

 ```

 The code is rendered out correctly without having to resort to changing delimiters anywhere in eithe Twig or, say, VueJS.

-Just in case you like to live dangerously and nest preprocessors in other languages this preprocessor will convert triple handlebars to double as you would expect but *ALSO* convert quadruple to triple.